Fade BG Image

 The water current was more troublesome than expected.

-Though they managed to hold their ground, they couldn't advance any further.
-By the time the water finally stopped, Team Demon King's dungeon's third floor had been flooded, and another bone fish boss came into play.
-This time, following their opponent's example, she went with small fish like sardines mixed with a single boss.
+Though they managed to hold their ground, they couldn't advance beyond that.
+By the time the water finally stopped, [Team Demon King]'s dungeon's third floor had been flooded, and the bone fish boss was put back to work.
+This time, following the opponent's example, she went with small fish like sardines with a single boss mixed in.
 That should buy some time.

-… Good grief, the DP she'd saved for today was running low.
+… Good grief, the DP she'd set aside for today was running low.
 Core 666 let out a sigh.

-With many bones moving as one like a centipede, they somehow managed to endure the water current and advance.
+By having many skeletons' worth of bones move as one like a centipede, they somehow managed to endure the water current and advance.

-… However, thanks to this, she found a new way to use them.
-This could work.
+… However, thanks to this, a new way of using them had been discovered.
+This could work in its own right.

 "As expected, 695 is fit to be my rival…"

-When Core 666 advanced the Skeletons, she found a small room ahead of the ascending stairs.
-There was a descending staircase there filled with water.
-Had she taken a wrong turn—no, that didn't seem right.
-This floor must have been pre-submerged.
+When Core 666 advanced the Skeletons, she found a small room at the top of the ascending stairs.
+There, a descending staircase led into water.
+Had she taken a wrong turn?
+No, that didn't seem to be the case.
+This must be an already-submerged floor.

 They were expendable anyway, so Core 666 sent the bones forward without hesitation.